Vaishnavi-Rajasekaran/Digital_Dazzlers/README.md

 ## Introduction

-🤖 Dazzla VoiceBot is a cutting-edge assistive technology designed to empower visually challenged individuals by providing them with a voice-enabled companion for navigating the world with confidence and independence.
-This README provides an overview of the project, its functionalities, architecture, and how it was built.
+🤖 Dazzla VoiceBot is a state of the art assistive innovation intended to engage outwardly tested people by giving them a voice-empowered ally for exploring the world with certainty and freedom.
+This README gives an outline of the undertaking, its functionalities, engineering, and the way things were constructed.

 ## Features ⚡